.NET HELP

 C# iList (How It Works For Developers): Figure 1 - IronPDF

 IronPDF is a PDF library for .NET developers that allows for the creation and manipulation of PDF documents directly within .NET applications.
-It supports converting HTML to PDF, images and Webpages to PDF.
+It supports converting HTML to PDF documents, images, and web pages to PDF.
 Developers can easily add PDF functionalities to their applications with this library.
-IronPDF also includes features for editing, merging, and splitting PDF files, which provide the comprehensive control over PDF manipulation.
+IronPDF also includes features for editing, merging, and splitting PDF files, which provide comprehensive control over PDF manipulation.

 Code Example